richardthombs/agilesnowball.com/_posts/2021-03-04-how-web-development-has-changed.md

 One very happy side-effect of the new growth in web applications was the pressure it put on Microsoft to ensure that Internet Explorer was capable of rendering them.
 Internet Explorer had lagged behind Chrome, Firefox and Safari and Microsoft's browser was rapidly losing market share.
 Its years of entrenchment into corporate Intranets meant that it took the world years to finally rid itself of Internet Explorer and it is only in the last couple of years where frameworks have been able to rid themselves of having to provide Internet Explorer compatibility.

 Client-side frameworks have enabled SPAs (single page applications) and PWAs (progressive web applications) to flourish.
-In these technologies, JavaScript code running on the user's web browser constructs and reconsts a single web page, mutating it on the fly in response to user input and AJAX responses.
+In these technologies, JavaScript code running on the user's web browser constructs and reconstructs a single web page, mutating it on the fly in response to user input and AJAX responses.
 Typically the browser will only ever request a single web page from the server (hence the term single page application).

 ## Where next?
 It has been fascinating to see that recent developments in Next.js and React are bringing their client-side technologies back around to include server-side rendering as well.
 Their different approaches are motivated by desire to deliver faster first-time-to-render performance in order to achieve higher SEO rankings and to reduce client download size respectively.
 Another one to watch is Microsoft's approach with Blazor.
 Running C# code in the browser will be of tremendous interest to the corporate world in the coming years.

 ## Conclusion
-The web framework space has been charactised by the rapid churn of new technologies, often with alarmingly short lifespans.
+The web framework space has been characterised by the rapid churn of new technologies, often with alarmingly short lifespans.

-Progress has been faster when browser manufacturers work together to create and implement standards and stifled during periods where they persue competing standards and we can only hope that the big three players continue to collaborate for many years to come.
+Progress has been faster when browser manufacturers work together to create and implement standards and stifled during periods where they pursue competing standards and we can only hope that the big three players continue to collaborate for many years to come.

 Meanwhile, web technologies continue to edge ever closer to the decades old nirvana of "write once, run anywhere", but like the hare never quite catching the tortoise there is still a little way to go yet...